-My name is Stephanie Bertumen, and I am an actor/singer/dancer.
-I was born in Los Angeles and raised in the Salt Lake City area.
+Stephanie Bertumen is a Twin Cities-based actor/singer/dancer.
+Born in Los Angeles and raised in the Salt Lake City area, she

-After high school I moved to Minneapolis to pursue my undergraduate studies at the University of Minnesota.
+moved to Minneapolis to pursue her undergraduate studies at the University of Minnesota.

-Stephanie considers herself fortunate to spend most of her time in one of the most vibrant theater scenes in the U.S., found in the Twin Cities.
-She has enjoyed working with such theaters as Theater Mu, History Theatre, Children’s Theatre Company, Ordway Center for the Performing Arts, and The Old Globe in San Diego, among others.
+Today Stephanie considers herself fortunate to spend most of her time in one of the most vibrant theater scenes in the U.S., found in the Twin Cities.
+She has enjoyed working with such theaters as Mu Performing Arts, History Theatre, Children’s Theatre Company, Ordway Center for the Performing Arts, and Ten Thousand Things Theater Company, among others.

-Her experience ranges from musicals…to texts of classical stature; to on-camera and voice-over work; as well as participating in the development of new theatrical works.
-As the guest choreographer for Chaska High School’s production of “The Great Gatsby” Stephanie employed her love for dance as well as her love for teaching.
-She served as the choreographer for Old Log Theatre’s 2019 production of “The True Story of the Three Little Pigs.”
+Her experience ranges from musicals to texts of classical stature, on-camera to voice-over work, as well as choreographing, assisting as dance captain, and participating in the development of new theatrical works.
+As the guest choreographer for Chaska High School’s production of “The Great Gatsby” Stephanie had the privilege of employing her love for both dance and teaching, ever inspired by artists in training.
+She was the choreographer for Old Log Theatre’s production of “The True Story of the Three Little Pigs.”

 Mom, thank you for being my best friend on this journey.
 I love you boundlessly.
 Infinitely.